psithur/govhack-24-parlipulse/README.md

 or explore the data using an interactive dashboard [here](https://lookerstudio.google.com/reporting/f6904783-fecd-4b04-8039-9c76e481e1b9)

 I would love to extend this analysis further in the future.

+### Use of AI

+Note: I have extensively used AI to help me draft my code, SQL queries, LLM Prompts and free text (such as this page).

+All code in this repository is available under Apache License 2.0 and all data downloadable and text in this repo that is not code is CC BY-SA 4.0